 An indefinite adjective is used to describe a noun in a non-specific sense.

-The most common indefinite adjectives are: any, each, few, many, most, several, and some.
+The most common indefinite adjectives are: any, each, few, many, much, most, several, and some.

 They are often used to describe a noun to show an element of uncertainty.